 Also read: Best Portuguese Restaurants in Taipa Village

 The Blissful Carrot, Macau’s favorite vegetarian takeaway eatery is also located in the village as well as Old Taipa Tavern, also known as OTT, which is a popular hang-out spot among locals as it offers outdoor area as well as live sports.

-As most of the street and little squares are reserved for pedestrians, locals and visitors love coming to Taipa Village for a stroll, little shopping, or a coffee break.
+As most of the street and little squares are reserved for pedestrians, locals and visitors love coming to the area for a stroll, little shopping, or a coffee break.
 Rua do Cunha, the heart of the neighborhood is the ultimate destination for Macau souvenir shopping.
 You can also hire a bicycle at Si Toi shop and explore little charming alleys.

 Also read: Best Places for Coffee in Taipa Village

-During your visit to Taipa Village don’t miss the cultural heritage.
-Pass by Pak Tai Temple, a beautiful 160-year old temple, then walk to Our Lady of Carmo Church all the way down to Taipa Houses-Museum and you will be rewarded with some of the best views over Cotai Strip!
+During your visit to Taipa Village, don’t miss the cultural heritage.
+Pak Tai Temple, a beautiful 160-year old temple is five minutes away from Our Lady of Carmo Church and the Taipa Houses-Museum.